watmough/open-vds-sandbox/docs/connection.rst

   - SdApiKey
   - SdToken
   - LogLevel
+  - AlreadyRegistered

+The AlreadyRegistered option is a way to force OpenVDS to overwrite an existing dataset.
+It only works with the new DmsIOManager and not the depreacted sdapi based backend.

 The token `SdToken` is typically a short lived token.
 The sd IO backend also supports using a `RefreshToken` flow.
 Then its not needed to specify the sdtoken